Dresden University of Applied Sciences

 The Hochschule für Technik und Wirtschaft Dresden – University of Applied Sciences (HTW Dresden for short) is a university of applied sciences and, after the Technical University Dresden, the second largest university of the city of Dresden (Saxony).
-It offers 36 study programmes in engineering, design, economics and the environment.
+It offers 36 study programmes at eight faculties: the Faculty of Civil Engineering/Architecture, the Faculty of Electrical Engineering, the Faculty of Spatial Information, the Faculty of Design, the Faculty of Informatics/Mathematics, the Faculty of Agriculture/Environment/Chemistry, the Faculty of Mechanical Engineering, and the Faculty of Business Administration.

 History

 The HTW Dresden was founded on 16 July 1992 and was initially divided into 6 subject areas with a total of 15 study programmes.
 In the following year, the university's offering was expanded to include the Departments of Agriculture / Land Conservation (today: Agriculture / Environment / Chemistry) as well as Design.
 The latter was renamed the Faculty of Design as part of the implementation of new study programmes in 2018.
 The same year, the Language Centre and University Sports Department were established and the University Library was opened.

 As a founding member, the HTW Dresden has been one of the five universities in Germany that are members of the nationwide association ‘HochschulAllianz für Angewandte Wissenschaften’ HAWtech since 2009.